KevinKra/Notes/certifications/aws/developer/resource.md

 #### StackSets

-- Stack sets extend the functionality of stacks, using a single AWS CloudFormation template, by enabling you to create, update, or delete stacks _across multiple accounts and regions with a single operation._
+- StackSets extend the functionality of stacks, using a single AWS CloudFormation template, by enabling you to create, update, or delete stacks **across multiple accounts and regions with a single operation.**
 - Remember that **a stack set is a regional resource** so if you create a stack set in one region, you cannot see it or change it in other regions.
 - _Using an administrator account_, you define and manage an AWS CloudFormation template, and use the template as the basis for provisioning stacks into selected target accounts across specified regions.
 - CloudFormation doesn’t have the capability to locally build, test, and debug your application like what AWS SAM has.